Outage in Assumption Parish 'likely' caused by lightning striking main line - NewsBreak

 wbrz.com

-BATON ROUGE, La.
-(WAFB) - Firefighters battled flames at a restaurant on Perkins Road near Kenilworth Parkway in Baton Rouge on Friday, Nov.
-18. According to the Baton Rouge Fire Department, the blaze broke out at the SoLou restaurant around 9:30 p.m.
-Firefighters arrived at the scene and found light...
+BATON ROUGE - An outdoor heater caused a fire at a restaurant on Perkins Road Friday night.
+The Baton Rouge Fire Department said they responded to the blaze at SoLou restaurant on Perkins Road, not far from Essen Lane, around 9:30 p.m.
+As of 10:01, the fire was under control.

 wbrz.com